neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

   You can use more than one pattern in the configuration.
 Then the provider will only be active, if all patterns match on the current request.

 .. tip::

   There can be patterns that match on different data of the request.
 Just imagine an IP pattern, that matches on the request IP.
 You could, e.g. provide different authentication mechanisms for people coming from your internal network, than for requests coming from the outside.

 .. tip::

   You can easily implement your own pattern.
-Just implement the interface ``TYPO3\Flow\Security\RequestPatternInterface`` and configure the pattern with its full qualified namespace.
+Just implement the interface ``TYPO3\Flow\Security\RequestPatternInterface`` and configure the pattern with its full qualified class name.

 :title:`Available request patterns`